 A man is facing years in jail after a joint investigation between Police, MI5 and FBI foiled his plot to kill the Prime Minister.

 As part of his intended attack, Naa’imur Rahman, 20, of north London, sought to detonate a bomb in the vicinity of Downing Street.
-Rahman planned to use the ensuing chaos to gain access to Downing Street so that he could assassinate the Prime Minister, Teresa May.
+Rahman planned to use the ensuing chaos to gain access to Downing Street so that he could assassinate the Prime Minister, Theresa May.

 However, unbeknown to Rahman, as he was putting his plans together he was confiding with a network of online role-players from the Met Police, MI5 and the FBI who, in turn, introduced him to real-world undercover police officers from the Met’s Counter Terrorism Command.